LIGHTS OUT LOUISVILLE

 Season 2 Episode 231, April 18, 2024

-South America.
-Look how many flew on one night alone!
+In the fall, birds migrate south to their wintering grounds in Mexico and Central and South America.
+Look how many flew on this one night alone!